View current volunteer opportunities (Washington | California)

-Our volunteers range from sharing their career journeys in technology, to becoming regular mentors inspiring girls to explore opportunities in STEM.
+Our volunteers range from sharing their career journeys in technology, to becoming regular mentors inspiring self-identifying girls and non-binary students to explore opportunities in STEM.

 “So many of these girls are like me.
 They are bright & curious, but so involved with trying just to make it that they can’t see all the opportunities available to them.
 IGNITE really makes a difference by helping them to see some of the things they might have missed.”

 — Joanne Brandsma, Center of Excellence Program Manager, Microsoft

 “The stories of the women from Cisco and Microsoft who become successful despite their struggles being the only women in male-dominated fields reminded me of my own struggles to fit in at Ballard.
 My first thought was “Wow, they are just like me.”
 I was inspired by how they were able to work through their obstacles and succeed.”